kystxd/CrashLoop-prototype/README.md

 # CrashLoop-prototype
-idk what to say, its prototype
+hello gazz, its prototype of CrashLoop. this shii made by me, so if u found it, write a comment